Nike

 Organizational and regional culture gaps created a tangible effect on the ability of the offshore teams to align and function as a cohesive unit with a common goal.
 This exacerbated every project challenge.

-The decision to choose Surge as a partner was easy as its contributions and impact were imperative to the project’s success.
-The partnership flourished with Surge playing a key role in the client’s strategy for growth and continued market leadership.
+As Catalyte proved its worth and value over the next three months, Nike shifted 80% of the product’s development to Catalyte.
+The decision to choose Catalyte as a partner was easy as its contributions and impact were imperative to the project’s success.
+The partnership flourished with Catalyte playing a key role in the client’s strategy for growth and continued market leadership.

 Better work, same price